stevesaliman/gradle-properties-plugin/README.md

 }
 ```

 Note that this example uses a class name instead of a plugin id.
-This is to workaround a bug in
+This is to work around a bug in
 Gradle that prevents plugins from being found by id inside an init.gradle file.

 Why should I use it?